axelarnetwork/axelarate-community/Exercises/exercise_3_join_validator.md

   `amount` refers to how many coins you wish to remove from the stake.
 You can change the amount.

-  To preserve network stability, the staked coins are held for 21 days starting from the unbond request before being unlocked and returned to the `validator` account.
+  To preserve network stability, the staked coins are held for roughly 1 day starting from the unbond request before being unlocked and returned to the `validator` account.